 - Indigestion – in case you leave a bit more of the fleshy part on the white rind, and the guinea pig could ingest too much sugar.
 The pink fleshy part of the watermelon is very sweet and sugary, and the cavies can’t digest excess sugars very good.
 After consuming sweet foods, they will get cramps, flatulence, gasses, pains, and loose stool.
 So, make sure to leave just a little bit of the fleshy part, not too much, and slice the rind thinly to make it easier for them to chew.

-Yes, the guinea pigs love the green part too.
+Yes, the guinea pigs love the green part of the watermelon rind as well.
 You don’t need to be a carving master in order to feed them the rind.
 It is enough to wash the watermelon rind part, make sure that there aren’t seeds anywhere, and also create thin slices with the green part.

-It is best to give the guinea pigs watermelon rinds a few times per week, 2-3 tops.
+It is best to give the guinea pigs watermelon rinds a few times per week, 2-3 times tops.
 You want to avoid feeding them watermelon rind daily because they must have a rich variety of foods in their diet.
 It is obligatory for guinea pigs to consume certain fruits, veggies, and pellets daily, but the watermelon rind can be given 2-3 times weekly.
+Serving size is a half a cup of watermelon rinds or take a half of one rind and feed it to your guinea pig just like on the video above.

 Quick Facts on Watermelon Rind